Hurghada: Climate

-Climate Charts shows different averages and cooler day temperatures in summer.
+Along the Red Sea coast, Hurghada has cooler temperatures in summer.

 Resorts near Hurghada

 Sahl Hasheesh

 Sahl Hasheesh is a newly developed resort located 18 km south of Hurghada on the Red Sea.
+It has clear long descending seas and is home to diverse marine life around artificial underwater walls.

 El Qoseir

 El Qoseir is one of the Egyptian gateways, and one of the oldest cities on the western coast of the Red Sea.
 In the past it was known by various names, such as Thagho in the pharonic period, Leucos Limen (white port in Greek) in the Hellenistic and Ptolemaic period, and Portus Albus in the Roman period.
 In the Islamic period it was given the name El Qoseir, which means "a small palace or fortress".